Team2168/2014_Main_Robot/Readme.md

 It is also responsible for disipating the shock load experienced by the robot when the catapult is fired.
 This is a mechanical function of the device and doesn't require software attention to operate properly.

 ####Catapult_Tusks
 This subsystem controlls the exit angle of the ball when it is fired from the catapult.
 This will be implemented as a multi-position mechanism at the back of the catapult.
+It will have three positions.
+The three positions are: Long range, Short range, and Truss shot (in order from fully extended to fully retracted).
 * Assume two double solenoid.

 ###Intake